bradcoleman60/passward-generator/README.md

 I had two major learnings on the project:

 1. I failed to perform a GIT COMMIT at an integral step in my code development.
 During this project, I completed the functionality of generating the desired password using static variables for password length and Boolean answers for whether to include the 4 classes of characters.
 This was before I created the PROMPT and CONFIRM code to consumer such variables from the visitor.
 At this point with the random generator working, I failed to COMMIT the code to my repo.
-I then furter iterated the code and subsequently broke it.
+I then further iterated the code and subsequently broke it.
 This caused uncessary delay and rebuild of the code.
 Though, I didnt see this as a major set back, and it helped me gain confidence that I fully understood the logic of the METHODS I was using.

 2. I learned that there are code short cuts in Java Script.
 In particular "X += Y" is short hand for "X = X + Y".